1tablespoonlight soy sauceor substitute dark soy sauce

 Place the dough in a lightly oiled bowl and cover with a damp cloth.
 Leave to rise until it is double in size.
 This will take 1 to 2 hours, depending on weather conditions.

 Preheat the oven to 400º F.

-Once the dough has doubled in size, knock it back with your fist and divide into 12 portions.
+Once the dough ball has doubled in size, knock it back with your fist and divide into 12 equal pieces.
 Shape them into round balls.
 Use a rolling pin to roll the balls flat, about 2 inches in diameter.
 Then pick each piece of dough up and gently pull the edges to enlarge to about 3 inches in diameter.
 This keeps the dough slightly thicker in the center, which prevents them from splitting on top as they cook.

 Continue with the remaining dough.
 Once all buns are complete, brush them with egg wash.